 - post to the Quirky Kid websites, forum or on our blog,

 - contact the Quirky Kid support team via phone, chat, and email

 Consequence of not providing personal information

 Clients may request to be anonymous or to use a pseudonym, unless it is impracticable for a Quirky Kid Psychologist to deal with the client or if a Quirky Kid Psychologist is required or authorised by law to deal with identified individuals.
-In most cases it will not be possible for the client to be anonymous or to use a pseudonym, however if the Quirky Kid Psychologists agrees to the client being anonymous or using a pseudonym, the client must pay consultation fees at the time of the appointment.
+In most cases it will not be possible for the client to be anonymous or to use a pseudonym, however if the Quirky Kid Psychologist agrees to the client being anonymous or using a pseudonym, the client must pay consultation fees at the time of the appointment.